Social Cost of Carbon 101

 Where Is the SCC Used Now?

-The SCC is used across the entirety of the US federal government as part of required benefit-cost analysis of significant regulations and other actions (as described above).
+The SCC is used across the entirety of the US federal government.
 It is also used in several states and in a range of other decisionmaking contexts:

 - In New York and Illinois, the SCC serves as the basis for the value of “zero-emission credits” paid to electric utilities under state clean energy legislation.